 The modern trend is to abolish the Rule Against Perpetuities because of its complexity, but mostly to attract trust business to those states abolishing the rule.
 The arguments for abolishing the rule is that flexibility of property disposal is achieved through powers of appointment and by the easy termination and modification of trusts by beneficiaries with court approval, and by giving trustees the discretionary power to buy and sell assets; hence, property is not necessarily tied up during the perpetuities period.

-The main purpose for using trusts, aside from the greater control of disposing of property by a deceased grantor, is a savings of federal wealth transfer taxes—specifically, gift, estate, and generation-skipping transfer taxes.
+The main purpose for using trusts, aside from the greater control of disposing of property by a deceased grantor, is a savings of federal wealth transfer taxes — specifically, gift, estate, and generation-skipping transfer taxes.
 Trusts are often funded with money exempt from these taxes, and as long as the trust exists, it can benefit successive generations without paying transference taxes on the trust property, which is the basis of dynasty trusts (aka perpetual trusts).

 Avoiding federal wealth transfer taxes is simple.
 For example, the grantor of the trust transfers his tax-exempt amount to the trust, grants his daughter the life income from the trust with a special power of appointment to appoint the trust's assets to someone else, either outright or in further trust.
-The daughter then appoints the trust income in her will to her children and also gives them the same special power of appointment, who can, then, do the same thing for their children, and so on.
-Hence, all estate, gift, or generation-skipping transfer taxes are avoided.
+The daughter then appoints the trust income in her will to her children and also gives them the same special power of appointment, who can, then, do the same thing for their children, etc. Hence, all estate, gift, or generation-skipping transfer taxes are avoided.

 Dynasty trusts are based on 2 tax benefits that mainly benefit the wealthy, allowing dynasty trusts to avoid wealth transfer taxes: